Skip to content

 LoRaWAN Gateways and Network Servers

-The parsers are also designed to be used in LoRaWAN gateways and network servers.
-They follow the LoRaWAN® Payload Codec API Specification TS013-1.0.0 and provide the necessary functions to decode uplink messages and encode downlink messages.
+The parsers are designed to be used in LoRaWAN gateways and network servers.
+They follow the LoRaWAN® Payload Codec API Specification TS013-1.0.0 and expose standard API functions.

 Web and Server Applications